> Maddy Prior > Songs > Linden Lea

 Fay Hield sang Linden Lea in 2013 on The Full English's eponymous Topic album, The Full English.

 Ollie King sang Linden Lea in 2017 on his CD Diffractions.
-He commented in his liner notes:
+He noted:

 I learnt the melody of this song from my good friend Owen Woods (it appears as an instrumental on his incredible album In Any Weather), and first heard the song proper from The Full English.
 It is a setting of William Barnes' 1859 poem My Orcha'd in Linden Lea, and was originally written in Barnes's native Dorset dialect.
 It's a song that has comfortably entered the folk canon, and as such at times has suffered from the rigours of the folk process.
 I've gone back to Vaughan Williams's original, and attempted to use his original scoring as much as possible.